 Of course one of the main attractions on the tour is the indoor pool which is just as amazing as you would anticipate in person.
 The way the reflections play off the still water is mind-blowing, and the inlaid gold that is all over the pool and walkway is something you won’t forget.

-The pool is much bigger then I anticipated, with a section that T’s off to the right creating even more room.
+The pool is much more prominent then I anticipated, with a section that T’s off to the right creating even more room.
 I wish I was able to swim in this pool as I bet it would be ridiculously fun.

-If you book a private tour you can sometimes go and see the back area of the pool, including the high dive itself.
+If you book a private tour, you can sometimes see the back area of the pool, including the high dive itself.
 I was able to do this, but this is not standard on most tours.

 The Dressing Room

-As I am sure you already know, Hearst Castle is a really fun stop on Highway 1 and a unique piece of California history you really should explore.
-If you are in the area be sure to check out the poor mans Hearst Castle in Cambria and to see the elephant seals as well.
+As I am sure you already know, Hearst Castle is an entertaining stop on Highway 1 and a unique piece of California history you really should explore.
+If you are in the area, be sure to check out the poor mans Hearst Castle in Cambria and to see the elephant seals as well.
 Let me know your favorite spot at Hearst Castle in the comments.